 You will get 11 training modules that teach you how to start teaching kids healthy cooking from scratch including proper licensing, business planning, food handling, marketing, free one-on-one business counseling, and more.
 Once certified, you will also receive a certification logo and downloadable instructor certificate.

 Yes.
-You can offer your own classes (such as raw foods, vegan cooking, vegetarian cooking, kids yoga, art classes, wellness seminars, etc.).
-You may offer any kind of health, wellness, nutrition, and/or healthy living class through your provided website.
+You can offer your own classes.
+You may offer any kind of health, wellness, nutrition, and/or healthy living class through your provided website using your own custom materials.
 These are called "Instructor Inspired" classes.

 Yes, if allergies or food sensitivities exist.
 For example, if you have a student with dairy allergies, you can substitute almond milk for dairy milk.